LuicelZhou/Save_Project/README.md

 ### Guide

-Data cleaning & preprocessing is implememnted by Python, in folder `Data Preprocessing`
+Data cleaning & preprocessing is implememnted in Python, in folder `Data Preprocessing/`

-Visual Studio solution, project, and source code are in `Project_Main/Save_Test`
+Visual Studio solution, project, and source code are in `Project_Main/Save_Test/`

-The export/dump of the MySQL database schema and data are in `Project_Main/Dump`
+The export/dump of MySQL database schema and data are in `Project_Main/Dump`

-I created view for shorten the SQL statement length, the detailed SQL statements(create table, insert, views, rules) are in `Project_Main/SQL_queries` for reference.
+I created view toshorten the SQL statement length, the detailed SQL statements(create table, insert, views, rules) are in `Project_Main/SQL_queries` for reference.

+Result tables are stored in txt files, path: `Project_Main/rule1.txt`and `Project_Main/rule2.txt`